A homogenization result in finite plasticity: Preliminaries

-\item It is strictly convex. \end{enumerate} We point out that we work under stronger regularity assumptions than the ones in \cite{Mie02}.
+We point out that we work under stronger regularity assumptions than the ones in \cite{Mie02}.
 This is mainly due to the fact that we borrow results developed within the context of differential geometry, where smoothness is customarily required.
-As a consequence, some models, such as single crystal plasticity, are not covered by our analysis; on the other hand, our assumptions encompass Von Mises plasticity, see the considerations in \cite{HaMiMi,Mie02}.
+As a consequence, some models, such as single crystal plasticity, are not covered by our analysis; on the other hand, our assumptions encompass Von Mises plasticity, see the considerations in Example~\ref{ex:VonMises} or \cite{HaMiMi,Mie02} for a wider discussion.

 We also recall that Finsler structures are known to appear as homogenized limits of periodic Riemannian metrics \cite{AB}.

 Essentially, $\Delta_I$ is a Minkowski norm on ${\sf sl}(3)$, which we can ``translate'' to the other tangent spaces by setting

 where $ \rm T\SL(3)$ is the tangent bundle to $\SL(3)$.
 Then, it can be checked that $(\SL(3),\Delta)$ is a $C^2$ Finsler manifold.
 We refer to the monograph \cite{BaChSh} by {\sc Bao, Chern \& Shen} for an introduction to Finsler geometry.